 The City adopts an annual appropriated budget for its major governmental fund.
-A budgetary comparison schedule has been provided for this fund to demonstrate compliance with the budget, see page 49.
+A budgetary comparison schedule has been provided for this fund to demonstrate compliance with the budget, see table of contents.

-Management's Discussion and Analysis (continued) For the Year Ended June 30, 2018
+Management's Discussion and Analysis (continued) For the Year Ended June 30, 2022

-Proprietary Funds
+Proprietary Fund

-When the City charges customers for the services it provides, these services are generally reported in the proprietary funds.
+When the City charges customers for the services it provides, these services are generally reported in the proprietary fund.
 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The proprietary fund financial statements provide separate information for the Water and Sewer Funds, which are considered to be major funds of the City.
+The proprietary fund financial statements provide information for the Water Fund, which is considered to be a major fund of the City.